-Level of assurance Low/None Medium High M3 - An ERP is in place, UAS operator validated Criterion #1 (Procedures) (a) Procedures do not require validation against either a standard or a means of compliance considered adequate by the competent authority of the MS. (b) The adequacy of the procedures and checklists is declared. (a) The ERP is developed to standards considered adequate by the competent authority of the MS and/or in accordance with means of compliance acceptable to that authority1. (b) The ERP is validated through a representative tabletop exercise12 consistent with the ERP training syllabus. (a) Same as medium.
-In addition: (a) The ERP and the effectiveness of the plan with respect to limiting the number of people at risk are validated by the a competent third party authority of the MS or by an entity that is designated by the competent authority. (b) The applicant has coordinated and agreed the ERP with all third parties identified in the plan. (c) The representativeness of the tabletop exercise is validated by the a competent third party authority of the MS or by an entity that is designated by the competent authority. and effective Comments N/A 1 AMC3 UAS.SPEC.030(3)(e) (ERP for medium and high level of robustness) is considered an acceptable means of compliance.
+Level of assurance Low/None Medium High M3 - An ERP is in place, UAS operator validated (a) Procedures do not recovalidation against eith standard or a means compliance considuadequate by competent authority of MS. (b) The adequacy of procedures and check is declared. (a) The ERP is developed to standards considered adequate by the competent authority of the MS and/or in accordance with means of compliance acceptable to that authority1. (b) The ERP is validated through a representative tabletop exercise12 consistent with the ERP training syllabus. (a) Same as medium.
+In addition: (b) The ERP and the effectiveness of the plan with respect to limiting the number of people at risk are validated by the acompetent third party authority of the MS or by an entity that is designated by the competent authority. (c) The applicant has coordinated and agreed the ERP with all third parties identified in the plan. (d) The representativeness of the tabletop exercise is validated by the acompetent third party authority of the MS or by an entity that is designated by the competent authority. and effective Comments N/A 1 AMC3 UAS.SPEC.030(3)(e) (ERP for medium and high level of robustness) is considered an acceptable means of compliance.
 12 The tabletop exercise may or may not involve all third parties that are identified in the ERP.
 N/A Criterion #2 (Training) Does not meet the 'medium' level criterion (a) An ERP training syllabus is available.(b) A record of the ERP training completed by the relevant staff is established and kept up to date.
 Same as medium.
 In addition, the competencies of the relevant staff are verified by the a competent third party authority of the MS or by an entity that is designated by the competent authority.
 Comments N/A N/A N/A